Anvar2742/phase10/README.md

 ###

 <p align="left">There is a great game called Phase 10.
 The rules are simple: the player who finishes all phases first wins.
 But as you you can see from the name of the game there 10 phases.
-It would be hard to play and try to memorize who on which phase is.
-And moreover, players have points which they also need to memorize. </br> This app allows the players to easily track their phases and points.</p>
+It would be hard to try to memorize who is on which phase.
+And moreover, players have points which they also need to count. </br> This app allows the players to easily track their phases and points.</p>

 ###